Psoriasis and the Liver- get it checked out.

 I am a licensed LLC herbalist in the field of aromatherapy and never claim to diagnose, treat, or offer a cure for any disease.
 If you want to try any of my products, you may contact me anytime and I will try to respond within 24 hours, or vist my website first, come back to me because I may be able to offer a few of my products at a discounted price.

-I can also provide samples at $5 each as requested.#thekingsherbals#thekingsherbalsgroup,@nextdoor, and Linkedin.
+I can also provide samples at $5 each as requested.#thekingsherbals, #thekingsherbalsgroup,@nextdoor, and Linkedin.

 Liver Disease Recipes and Discussions